-There are many cases in which you may need to create an "empty" DNS record.
-Empty records have no associated answer — simply, they point to another DNS record.
-Using empty records can help simplify system configuration and expedite maintenance.
-For example, if you have a particularly complex record configuration or if you need to implement a new service (e.g., a new CDN), you can create a CNAME record, for example, that mirrors the configuration of the parent record instead of having to manually configure both records.
+For example, if you have a particularly complex record configuration or if you need to implement a new service (e.g., a new CDN), you can create a CNAME record that mirrors the configuration of the parent record instead of having to configure both records manually.

 Below are a few key terms and concepts relevant to understanding different record types: